MikolajKocik/MoviesLibrary-REST-API/README.md

 1. **Open the Frontend Project**
   - Open the Windows Forms project in Visual Studio.

-2. Build and Run
+2. **Run a project**
-   Run the application, you can press 'F5' or click on button
+    - Run the project in visual studio, you can press 'F5' or click on button

    You can also run the project in console:
    ```bash